mutoni23/Github-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # Github-app
+# lisence and contact
+Done by me
+Mutoni Vivine:+250782025869
+twitter:@umutonivivne